Paradise in the Pacific, Big Island and Kauai

 - Meals and Snacks (Plenty of dining options and markets are available at all lodging locations)

 - Transportation while on the islands.
 It will be the responsibility of the participant to rent a vehicle and drive themselves to all locations.
 This will be done caravan style.
-We choose to operate this way in order keep the costs of the workshop as low as possible.
-Due to insurance and logistical challenges, providing transportation is not cost effective.

 - Gratuities for all services.